-caused by or resulted from COVID-19-which is a virus.
+Plaintiffs also allege that COVID-19 was not physically present on their property.
+To the extent this allegation is an attempt at side-stepping the effect of the Policies' Virus Exclusion, it fails.
+Numerous courts have considered this precise issue and nearly universally held that because COVID-19's outbreak was the reason for the state-imposed closure orders, economic losses resulting from the suspension of business operations were caused by or resulted from COVID-19-which is a virus.
 See, e.g., Chattanooga Professional Baseball, LLC, 2020 WL 6699480, at 3; Mashallah, Inc., 2021 WL 679227, at 4 ("Here, there is no genuine dispute that the activity of a virus, namely COVID-19, set government restrictions in motion, and is therefore the efficient proximate cause of Plaintiffs' claimed losses.
 This is because the causal links represented by the virus and the Order are interlocking-even intertwined.
 Indeed, the closure orders would not exist absent the presence of COVID-19.
 After all, the closure orders only came about sequentially as a result of the COVID-19 virus spreading rapidly throughout the community.
+Thus, COVID-19 was the primary root cause of Plaintiffs' businesses temporarily cv-00050, 2021 WL 2206468, at (W.D.
+Wash.
+June 1, 2021) ("In its previous Order, the Court found that [the] Virus exclusions applied and rejected arguments identical to the ones advanced by Plaintiff and does so here.").

-Thus, COVID-19 was the primary root cause of Plaintiffs' businesses temporarily closing." (internal quotation marks and citations omitted)); N&S Restaurant LLC, 499 F. Supp.
-3d at 74 (collecting cases addressing this issue).
+closing." (internal quotation marks and citations omitted)); N&S Restaurant LLC, 499 F. Supp.
+3d at 74. (collecting cases addressing this issue).

-Corral Four's alleged losses resulting from governmental shutdown orders issued to stem the spread of COVID-19 are unambiguously excluded by the Policy's Virus Exclusion.
-The Court should dismiss Corral Four's declaratory judgment count for this reason alone.
+Plaintiffs' alleged losses resulting from governmental shutdown orders issued to stem the spread of COVID-19 are unambiguously excluded by the Policies' Virus Exclusions.
+The Court should dismiss Plaintiffs' declaratory judgment count for this reason alone.

-B. Corral Four's Claim for Business Interruption Losses Are Barred by the Policy's Acts or Decisions Exclusion.
+B. Plaintiffs' Claims for Business Interruption Losses Are Barred by the Policies' Acts or Decisions Exclusions.